 With the success of early public health measures, infectious disease mortality diminished.
 The major causes of poor health increasingly became chronic diseases like heart disease, stroke and cancer.
 A new model of public health arose in the second half of the twentieth century to address the causes of these chronic diseases, including smoking, poor diet and excessive alcohol intake.

 Public health practitioners identified that infectious and chronic diseases disproportionately affected poorer and more disadvantaged sections of society.
 More consideration was given to social, cultural, environmental and political factors as determinants of health.
 Reducing or eliminating these health inequalities has been an important focus for public health.
 In New Zealand there has been a particular focus on disparities by ethnicity, particularly for Māori.

-Infection control remained important in the early twenty-first century.
+Infection control remained important in the early 21st century.
 This was especially the case for the ‘swine flu’ (2009) and COVID-19 coronavirus (2020) pandemics.
-Stringent border controls were introduced to slow the spread of the latter virus.
+Stringent border controls were introduced to limit the spread of the latter virus.

 In the 19th century public health operated at a local level with a focus on disease control.
 This was addressed through quarantine measures, sanitary reform and vaccination.

 Quarantine – an enforced period of isolation – was the first line of defence against infectious diseases in the 19th century.
 All people on board ships affected by disease were quarantined on islands.
 This occurred less frequently later in the century as large, spacious steamships replaced sailing ships, and screening before departure improved.
 However, quarantining did not officially cease until 1943.
 During the COVID-19 coronavirus pandemic in 2020, people arriving in the country from overseas were required to isolate themselves for 14 days after arrival.